 I am a videographer, editor, and writer with a M.A. in Telecommunications from Ball State University's Department of Media with a concentration in Digital Storytelling program.
 My graduate capstone project was a 30-minute documentary and supplementary website about the history of the Bates v.
 Riviera Inc. which resulted in the desegregation of an Indianapolis swim club.
 I completed a two-year graduate assistantship at the David Owsley Museum of Art, where my role was to create video content, graphics, and advertising for the museum.
 I also acted as the Secretary for the Ball State student group Frog Baby Film Festival, the university's student film festival.

-I received my B.A. from Ball State University in 2019 in Telecommunications with a concentration in Film and Media Studies and graduated with minors in both Japanese and Professional Writing in Emerging Media.
+I received my B.A. from Ball State University in 2019 in Telecommunications with a concentration in Film and Media Studies.
+I also graduated with minors in both Japanese and Professional Writing in Emerging Media.
 During this time, I was a member of the student volunteer group Music and Memory and the campus organization Women in Tech.
 I was both Senior Reviews Editor and Editor-In-Chief for Byte Magazine, an online entertainment publication hosted within the Journalism Department's Unified Media Lab.